|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Bethlehem water works was built by Hans Christopher Christiansen in 1754 and demonstrated on June 21st of that year when it threw a jet of water "as high as the adjoining houses."
 Improvements were made over the following year and the system began regular service on June 27, 1755.
 The system was rebuilt in 1762 and iron pipes were introduced in 1813, although one 1860 source says iron pipes were introduced in 1818.

-The water system is currently owned by the City of Bethlehem.
+The water system is currently owned by the Bethlehem Municipal Water Authority, which leases it to the City of Bethlehem.

 The Bethlehem water works is a National Historic Landmark, Historic Civil Engineering Landmark, and an American Water Landmark.
 The works were visited by George Washington, John Adams, and many others.